Wall Street Scholars Program

 Students who are in their first year may apply for the Analyst Level in the Fall semester.
 This represents the first stage of the Wall Street Scholars Program and is aimed towards giving a good idea of what careers on Wall Street look like.
 Students will begin preparation heading into their sophomore year recruiting process.
 The ideal candidate for the Analyst level is curious about financial markets and wishes to set themselves up for success in high finance.
 This level is not a mandatory step before the Associate level.

-FIN 417 – Wall Street Professional Development, is a 3-unit course taught by the finance department, which provides students exposure to investment banking and financial market-related careers that exist on Wall Street.
+FIN 417 is a 3-unit elective course that provides students exposure to investment banking and capital markets-related careers that exist on Wall Street.
 FIN 417 is offered each Fall semester (sophomores) and Spring semester (first-year students), and is available to Eller students who meet minimum requirements and successfully complete a competitive interview process.
 The typical FIN 417 student has a basic interest in finance and a strong desire to succeed, but does not yet have a deep understanding of the different roles financial institutions play in society, nor the career fields available to them.
 A key outcome of FIN 417 is for students to determine if they want to pursue a career in Investment Banking or Capital Markets.
+This class is not a mandatory step before the Associate level.

 Students who are in their first semester of sophomore year may apply for the Associate Level.
 In the Associate Level, students will begin actively pursuing an internship through a formal Wall Street recruiting process.
 The ideal WSSP Associate has previously enrolled in FIN 417 (though it is not required), demonstrated a genuine interest in financial markets, and built strong academic and extracurricular credentials.
 The WSSP Associate Level focuses on placement into major financial institutions within revenue generating divisions.
 The program accomplishes this through student-led lectures, mentoring rotations, evaluations, Wall Street style preparation interviews and other opportunities to maximize their chances of landing a position on Wall Street.